shivani-tomar/Inresting_facts/Scientific_facts/facts.md

 Plants only need frequency of light and heat to prepare their food through leaves where choloroplast pigment is responsible for food preparation.

+Mitochondria is called energy house of cell.

+Lysosom is called suicide cell as once it breaks out it digest whole cell.

+green
+.